Foundations of Odissi: Found in Natya Shastra

 The male dancers wear Dhoti.
 The chest is bare or is covered with thin cloth.

 This dance saw a decline during Islamic era of India and later was suppressed during British period.
-The revival of one of the finest classical dance started after independence.
+The revival of one of the finest classical dances started after independence.

 This dance exists in two major forms one done by women usually done in temples and the other is performed by men dressed as women (gotipuas).
 This includes some athletic and acrobatic moves and is usually performed during festival seasons.